Reduced model for female endocrine dynamics: Validation and functional variations

 Nevertheless, the problems we choose to tackle, along with the basic construction and usage of related models, can be directed by the real potential to impact our understanding of health, especially as far as informed decision-making and plausible data collection are concerned.

 Here we focus on the subsystem of the female endocrine system that is thought to control the ovulatory cycle.
 In the qualitative, physiologically mechanistic, mathematical context, descriptions of ovulatory dysfunction are complicated.
 First, the physiology is complex: there are multiple mechanisms, both in the brain and in the ovaries, that can alter ovulatory function.
-Second, and more problematic, we are extremely data-limited: even qualitatively, there is no systematic, comprehensive way to classify dysfunction because dynamical time scales are long (months to years), intra- and inter-personal variability is high, and observable manifestation of dysfunction can have many sources whose delineation can be difficult to resolve with data.
+Second, and more problematic, we are extremely data-limited: even qualitatively, there is no systematic, comprehensive way to classify dysfunction because dynamical time scales are long (weeks to years), intra- and inter-personal variability is high, and observable manifestation of dysfunction can have many sources whose delineation can be difficult to resolve with data.
 The invasiveness of collection procedures adds to the limited data at our disposal.